Sowaiba-01/ThoraxNet/README.md

 | Pneumonia | 0.695 | 0.67 |
 | **Mean** | **0.8215** | — |

-Compared to the original NIH paper (Wang et al., 2017) mean AUC of 0.745, ChestAI achieves a **+7.65% absolute improvement** by leveraging BioMedCLIP's medical vision-language pretraining on 15 million biomedical image-text pairs.
+Compared to the original NIH paper (Wang et al., 2017) mean AUC of 0.745, ThoraxNet achieves a **+7.65% absolute improvement** by leveraging BioMedCLIP's medical vision-language pretraining on 15 million biomedical image-text pairs.

 ---